Atrix256/FalcorPathTracer/readme.md

 Next: specular!
 Make a short blog post about this and a tag / release to link to from the blog post?

-* vsync toggle? how do you change it? it's in the device desc
+* vsync toggle? how do you change it? it's in the device desc. maybe let it be off.

 ? camera controls, and clear the sample count when the camera changes?
 * need to figure out how to send constants over.

-* fix the debug spam. does it happen to the compute shader example?
+* fix the debug spam.
+ * does it happen to the compute shader example? yes it does!

 * maybe have an array of geo types and a param that specifies how many are actually used in the scene

 * show this source to patrick so he can see how falcor works